IsaakBM/cesmle-ocn-fetch/README.md

   climatology and delta steps for branches where comparable vertical structure is required.

-- In the coastal-fill variant of the final addition step, missing anomaly cells may be filled only within the trusted target wet mask defined by the target baseline/current-conditions product.
-That means the trusted target product controls the horizontal grid, vertical levels, and ocean-mask geometry used by the fill logic.
+- For current IPCC/ESGF biogeochemistry downscaling, the target horizontal domain is the GLORYS `0.05` grid plus the GLORYS wet mask.
+GLORYS supplies the grid and coastline mask, not the biogeochemical values.

+- The hindcast biogeochemistry baseline is first rebuilt from the `0.25` hindcast climatology tree into a complete `0.05` GLORYS-coast-filled baseline product.
+Future anomaly fields are then remapped and repaired against the same GLORYS wet mask before being added to that baseline.

-- The current default coastal-fill method is distance-weighted anomaly repair on that trusted target geometry.
-The anomaly, not the final absolute field, is what gets reconstructed before the addition step.
+- The current default coastal-fill method is distance-weighted interpolation.

-- The current faster implementation keeps that same method but reuses precomputed local donor geometry on the trusted target mask so repeated coastal-cell donor searches do not have to be rebuilt from scratch for every file.
+  During a fill pass, donor values come from the original finite source field;
+  newly filled cells are not reused as donors for other missing cells in that same pass.

+- The final absolute future field is not horizontally filled after addition.
+  The two repaired inputs are the GLORYS-coast baseline product and the remapped anomaly product.

-- The current coastal-fill implementation is intentionally target-mask-based, not coastline-shape-aware beyond that mask.
-It is meant as an anomaly-repair step on the trusted target geometry, not as a guarantee of fully conservative coastal behavior in every application.
+- The coastal-fill implementation is target-mask-based, not a guarantee of fully conservative coastal behavior in every application.
+Its purpose here is to make the hindcast baseline and future anomaly fields share the same GLORYS-coast ocean domain before final addition.

 - Horizontal remapping method is not assumed to be universal across all model
   products: